42 of the best band logos ever for creative inspiration

 02. Run the Jewels

-Hip hop supergroup Run the Jewels have grabbed plenty of headlines over the past few years with their first album and various tracks released for free online, all of them featuring a variation on the same logo: a pair of hands, one in the shape of a gun and the other clutching a thick gold chain.
+Hip hop supergroup Run the Jewels have grabbed plenty of headlines over the years.
+One constant has been variations on the same logo concept: a pair of hands, one in the shape of a pistol and the other a fist clutching a thick gold chain.

-It's the work of artist Nicholas Gazin, and RTJ's El-P revealed the thinking behind it in 2015; he published a screenshot on Instagram (since deleted) of an email to Gazin, in which he explains that the gun hand is robbing the hand holding the chain.
+the original design was the work of artist Nicholas Gazin, and RTJ's El-P revealed the thinking behind it in 2015.
+He published a screenshot on Instagram (since deleted) of an email to Gazin, in which he explains that the gun hand is robbing the hand holding the chain.

 Infamously manufactured for TV, The Monkees still had a bunch of great tunes – thanks to a roster of top songwriters and session musicians – and a fantastic guitar-shaped logo, conceived by the show's publicity man and drawn for $75 by Nick LoBianco.
 It's stood the test of time, still looking fresh on the cover of 2016's Good Times, the band's first album in 20 years.